WTHIJ/YoutubeDownloader/README.md

 If your terminal does not support ANSI color codes, you might see sequences such as `\033[92m` in the output.

-Possible solutions:

-- Use a modern terminal emulator with ANSI color support.
-- Remove or edit the color constants in the script:
-  - `RESET`, `BOLD`, `GREEN`, `YELLOW`, `RED`, `CYAN`, `MAGENTA`, etc.
-- Replace them with empty strings if you want plain text only.

 ---

 ### Download fails for some videos